7 Tips For a Good Night's Sleep

 6. Watch Your Eating

-There are certain habits which should definitely be avoided if you hope to sleep well.
+There are certain habits that should definitely be avoided if you hope to sleep well.
 One is drinking alcohol.
 You might believe that alcohol will cause drowsiness and help you to sleep better but in fact it is a stimulant that will have a negative effect on your quality of sleep.
-Caffeine is another stimulant which should be avoided.
+Caffeine is another stimulant that should be avoided.
 It can be found in coffee, tea, and chocolate, and can stay in the bloodstream for up to eight hours, so any caffeine consumption in the afternoon or evening can lead to problems.
-It is a bad idea in general to drink anything at all before bed, because the intake of fluids can result in waking during the night in order to visit the bathroom.
+It is a bad idea, in general, to drink anything at all before bed, because the intake of fluids can result in waking during the night in order to visit the bathroom.
 Eating within three hours of going to bed can also adversely affect your sleep, partly due to the risk of indigestion, and partly because it can inhibit the release of melatonin which is needed to promote sleep.

 7. Avoid Stress

-One reason people can find it hard to get to sleep is because they are unable to stop worrying about tomorrow, or stop mentally replaying the events of today.
+One reason people can find it hard to get to sleep is that they are unable to stop worrying about tomorrow, or stop mentally replaying the events of today.
 Of course, this is highly counter-productive and detrimental to getting a good night's sleep.
 Learning to meditate can be one way to control your thoughts and manage your anxieties, thus helping you to relax your mind and achieve a longer and more refreshing night's sleep.